Full details of each lot are displayed, except the lot number, estimate and price. You must be a subscriber to view lot numbers, estimates and prices.

 A fabulous pair of polychrome painted, carved and gilt walnut throne chairs.
 Tuscan 18th/19th century.
 Provenance: John Dunn Antiques ( $24,000).
 A distinguished private collection, Brisbane, Queensland, Australia.
 Dimensions: 140 cm high, 68 cm wide, 64 cm deep

 A unique pair of unpublished 35 mm slides of the Beatles when they visited Melbourne in 1964, outside the Southern Cross Hotel where they appeared as a band of five, with the stand-in drummer Jimmy Nichol. sold with reproduction copyrights.
-Provenance: The collection of the photographer's son who has kindly provided the following history to these unique images: "My father was a photographer and only happened to have his camera with him when the Beatles arrived because my sister's 21st birthday was held in…
+Provenance: The collection of the photographer's son who has kindly provided the following history to these unique images: 'My father was a photographer and only happened to have his camera with him when the Beatles arrived because my sister's 21st birthday was held in…

 An outstanding set of eight George III Hepplewhite mahogany dining chairs.
 English circa 1780.
 Provenance: Partridge, New Bond Street, London circa 1986.
 These wonderful chairs would rank as perhaps the finest examples of their kind to have been offered for auction in Australia.
 Their design closely follows a design in Hepplewhite, The Cabinet-Maker and Upholsterer's Guide of 1794 ( Plate 5,fig. 4) Everything about the design of these chairs is harmonious, from the way the back-splats interlace and entwine…